VaysseB/typing_training/README.md

 ## History

 I've always typed in Azerty since childhood without really learning it.
-I became a software programmer but I was fascinating about how azerty is inefficient, forcing thumbs, hands, wristle and the full arm to move to type a single key.
+I become a software programmer and I need to type very often.
+I'm fascinating about how azerty is inefficient, forcing fingers, hands, elbow and the full arm to move to type a single key.
 After doing some research, I started to learn dvorak in early 2015.
 I switched completely to it in septembre 2015, and ditch azerty for sure.

 At first, training was only with Notepad-like editor, simply to simple learn key positions.
 Then, I switched to typing website ([try this one](https://learn.dvorak.nl/?lang=en&lesson=1)) to really learn it.
 Now, as a french guy, I also need to type in my native language, but I cannot find any good _Bépo_ learning typing website or app.
 I did try some of some of the most famous ones, but they all lack _Bépo_.

 So, why not build a new app to learn (Rust and _Bépo_)?